Samuel A. Small, 83, retired police officer

-Samuel A. Small, a retired policeman and public safety officer at Arcadia University, died on Wednesday, Jan.
+Samuel A. Small, a retired police officer and public safety officer at Arcadia University, died on Wednesday, Jan.
 22, 2020.
 He was 83.

 He was born on Jan.
-14, 1937 to the late Samuel Small and Anna Blakely of the Elwood section of Philadelphia.
-He was the eldest of four children, including Annette, Eugene and Marie, all of who preceded him in death.
+14, 1937, to the late Samuel Small and Anna Blakely of the Elmwood section of Philadelphia.
+He was the eldest of four children, including Annette, Eugene and Marie, who all preceded him in death.

 Small was educated in the Philadelphia public school system, graduating from Bok Vocational High School as a licensed plumber.

 After serving in the Marines, Small joined the Philadelphia Police Department in 1961.
-He served the Roxborough residents of the 5th district for 24 years.
+He served the Roxborough residents of the Fifth District for 24 years.
 Small loved his job and rarely took off or used his vacation days.

 In 1993, Small joined Beaver College, working part-time in the Public Safety Department.
 During his employment, the institution transitioned from Beaver College, a liberal arts college to Arcadia University, a top-ranking university.
 His family said he was an unofficial ambassador and advocate for the university as well as a comforting presence for parents who were being faced with leaving their children to live away from home.
-He retired from Arcadia University in 2016, after 23 years of service.
+He retired from the university in 2016 after 23 years of service.

 “He enjoyed life to the fullest by helping his community, traveling the country and most of all loving his family.”